autoreduction/queue-processor/Documentation/Technical Documentation.md

 ### autoreduce_webapp
 This is the core of the web app.
 It handles the application-wide settings, utilities and services.

+#### settings.py
+This contains the settings for all three components, most importantly credentials - `ACTIVEMQ` and `ICAT` - and data directories for reduction - `REDUCTION_DIRECTORY` and `ARCHIVE_DIRECTORY`.
+It also contains the settings for Django itself.

 #### queue_processor.py
 The `queue_processor.py` isn't strictly part of the web application but runs separately as a service but makes use of the modules made available by autoreduce_webapp (such as models and utilities).
 This contains a Stomp Client and Listener that sits and listens for messages from ActiveMQ on the following queues:
 * `/queue/DataReady`